allaudin/blog/resume/index.md

 ### Paradoxcat Gmbh (Sep 2019 - Present)

-* Worked on Android based infotainment platform for BMW cars specifically for wireless connectivity and telephony part.
+* Worked on Android based infotainment platform for BMW cars (connectivity module)
-#### so

-* Apart from application development, implemented a Bluetooth library on top of Android’s Bluetooth stack to provide support for application layer.
+* Implemented a Bluetooth library on top of Android’s Bluetooth stack to provide support for application layer.
 * Implemented a mocked layer on top Android’s Bluetooth stack to support feature development and automation testing using Android’s emulator.
 * Implemented end-to-end tests and CI automation for connectivity apps
 * Developed/maintained android platform service to expose Android Bluetooth APIs to application layer
+* Lead/mentored a group of 5 developers
+* Cofounded Modern android development club at Paradoxcat

 ### Nowtel Group (April 2018 - Sep 2019)